 Seven: Get Support

 Finally, it's important to get support from others.
 Reach out to friends, family, or other spiritual leaders who can provide support and accountability, as you work to establish your self-renewal routine.
-You might also consider joining a support group, seeking the advice of a professional counselor, or contacting a natural wellness specialist about a sacred type of healing, called Aroma Meditation.
+You might also consider joining a support group, seeking the advice of a professional counselor, or contacting a natural wellness specialist about a sacred type of healing, called The Aroma Freedom Technique.

 While breathing in the aromatic molecules of plants (created by God for this purpose), during a time of meditation, and a guided memory resolution session, many have experienced their negative thoughts, feelings, and memories, simply fading away.
 And the more I work alongside ministerial colleagues, the more I am convinced that this is absolutely a gift from God (a general means of grace, as John Wesley would call it).

 Here it is in a nutshell.
-Aroma Meditation, working within the center of your being, along with God's healing touch, will bring about a sense of emotional wellness, contentment, and freedom, leaving you better equipped to move forward in your life and your ministry.
+The Aroma Freedom Technique, working within the center of your being, along with God's healing touch, will bring about a sense of emotional wellness, contentment, and freedom, leaving you better equipped to move forward in your life and your ministry.

 Add it to your self-care routine.
 You will be glad you did!